miscdats/AD320_Assignment4_TUES/README.md

 - In github, create a pull request with master as the base branch and your branch as the compare branch.

 From there, I will review the code and merge the branch into master.
+NOTE: I will delete your branch after I merge to master.
+So if you want to make any other changes after merge, you'll need to make a new branch.